Updated 2016/07/22: Commenters found a few data errors (thanks!) which have now been corrected.

 About Ali Spivak

 @alispivak.
-Ali runs Developer Marketing at Mozilla, and has been developing and managing web sites for longer than she cares to admit in public.
+Ali is the head of Developer Marketing at Mozilla, and has been developing and managing web sites for longer than she cares to admit.
 She's passionate about keeping the web open and working on things developers love (like MDN).
-Also loves to travel, cook, and make things.